BigelowLab/xyzt/inst/ohw22/terra_stars.md

     ##  num [1:923, 1:802] 291 291 291 291 291 ...

-Speaking of layers, we can layer these two…
+Speaking of layers, we can layer these two.
+Notice how we pick up a time dimension, which applies to each variable.

 ``` r
 days <- c(day1, day2,